FutureMaximus/Denizen-Player-Models/README.md

 Info:
-The core shader will mess up placed player heads due to the texture uv coordinates being changed by calculating vertex ids (amount of player heads present in player's view) no one has been able to find a solution to the placed player head problem and it's unlikely it will be solved but who knows.
+The core shader will mess up placed player heads due to the texture uv coordinates being changed by calculating vertex ids (amount of player heads present in player's view in simpler terms) no one has been able to find a solution to the placed player head problem and it's unlikely it will be solved but who knows.

 ![image](https://user-images.githubusercontent.com/97306922/175753617-7e7b8bcb-2106-4498-9cd6-9d74103daf29.png)